 Any tangible or intangible item that has value in an exchange.
 A bank account, a home or shares of stock are all examples of assets.

-Investments that have similar characteristics.
+Asset classes are investments that have similar characteristics.
 The three main asset classes are stocks, bonds and cash.

 - Stock: An instrument that signifies an ownership position (called equity) in a corporation, and a claim on its proportional share in the corporation’s assets and profits.
 Most stock also provides voting rights, which give shareholders a proportional vote in certain corporate decisions, such as the election of corporate directors.

 - Bond: A debt security, similar to an IOU.
 When you buy a bond, you are lending money to an issuer.
 In return for the loan, the issuer promises to pay you a specified rate of interest during the life of the bond and to repay the principal when it “matures,” or comes due.